syncfusion-content/javascript-docs/js/PivotGrid/OLAP-Connectivity.md

 **Datasource Initialization**

-Now the connection string to connect OLAP Cube, PivotGrid and JavaScriptSerializer instances are created immediately inside the main class in `**OLAPService.svc.cs**` file.
+Now, the connection string to connect OLAP Cube, PivotGrid and JavaScriptSerializer instances are created immediately inside the main class in `**OLAPService.svc.cs**` file.

 {% highlight c# %}